Share to: share facebook share twitter share wa share telegram print page

 6 Rombik[3] Polyrombiks[4]

-8 octagon (with squares) Polyocts: dioct
+8 regular octagon (with squares) Polyocts: dioct

 - quarter of circular arc Polybends